unlim-it/docs.bosonprotocol.io/src/docs/core-concepts/ecosystem-value-flows.md

 world, and "**Thing Tokens**", ERC20 fungible counterparts for buying particular Commitment Tokens which will be introduced with Phase 2.

-## Phase 0 "Ecosystem Success": Community-first Development
+## Phase 0: "Ecosystem Success": community-first development

 ![Phase 0: Ecosystem Success](/images/docs/ecosystem-value-flows-phase-0.png)